mpv-player/mpv/DOCS/man/options.rst

     value.
 The initial value is either the default value, or as set by the config file or command line.

-    In some cases, this might not work as expected.
-For example, ``--volume`` will only be reset if it is explicitly set in the config file or the command line.

     The special name ``all`` resets as many options as possible.

     This is a string list option.
 See `List Options`_ for details.